gdams/adoptium/content/blog/eclipse-temurin-8u442-11026-17014-2106-2302-available/index.md

 In this release we introduced JSF signing and verification on the SBOM json files produced with the JDK binaries.
 Alongside the GPG signature, this added JSF signature increases the integrity of our SBOM files.

-### SLSA level 3 compliance for Windows
+### SLSA build level 3 compliance for Windows

-In addition to the current SLSA level 3 compliance that was previously available on macOS and Linux platforms, Adoptium is proud to announce SLSA level 3 compliance on Windows too for the first time, which means that all of our primary platforms are now compliant.
-More information on SLSA build levels can be found here https://slsa.dev/spec/v1.0/levels#build-l3
+In addition to the current compliance that was previously available on macOS and Linux platforms, Adoptium is proud to announce [SLSA build level 3](https://slsa.dev/spec/v1.0/levels#build-l3) compliance on Windows too for the first time, which means that all of our primary platforms are now compliant.

 ### Redist DLLs for versions